-Greater Manchester Health & Social Care Partnership
+NHS Greater Manchester Integrated Care

 How does your organisation contribute to preventing suicide and supporting those affected by it?

 A Greater Manchester approach presents an opportunity to achieve parity of access for all our residents, through a combination of a framework for action to which all boroughs can pledge their support and the potential for economies of scale when commissioning interventions for the whole of Greater Manchester.
 It also allows us to promote the prevention of suicide as everyone’s business, with key stakeholders including the media, joining forces with communities and the professionals working within them, to break the stigma surrounding suicide and to act to reduce suicide.
-The Greater Manchester Suicide Prevention Steering Group consists of statutory and non-statutory services, voluntary sector and charity partners and includes members who have personal experience of bereavement by suicide.
+The Greater Manchester Suicide Prevention Steering Group consists of statutory and non-statutory services, voluntary sector and charity partners and includes members who have personal experience of suicidal thoughts and suicide bereavement.
 We are committed to working together to take forward the Greater Manchester Suicide Prevention Strategy, with the shared goal of reducing suicide across the region and this is supported by the work undertaken by the Suicide Prevention Groups in each of the ten Greater Manchester Boroughs.

 What are your current priorities?

--To develop the Greater Manchester Bereavement Service to ensure it is meeting the needs of all impacted by bereavement – including suicide bereavement – across the city region.
+-To continue to develop the Greater Manchester Bereavement Service to ensure it is meeting the needs of all impacted by bereavement – including suicide bereavement – across the city region.

 What challenges are you currently facing?